Maximum one-shot dissipated work from Renyi divergences: Results

-\inlineheading{Divergences between phase-space densities} Kawai {\em et al.} consider a classical system that remains isolated from the bath while work is performed~\cite{KawaiPV07}.
+Kawai {\em et al.} consider a classical system that remains isolated from the bath while work is performed~\cite{KawaiPV07}.
 Governed by Hamiltonian dynamics, the system follows a deterministic trajectory through phase space.
 Specifying a phase-space point $(q, p)$ at any time $t$ uniquely specifies a trajectory and a work cost $W(q, p, t)$.

 An experimenter does not know which trajectory the system follows in any given forward trial, because the experimenter ascribes to the system the initial state $e^{-\beta H( \lambda_{-\tau} ) } / Z_{-\tau}$.
 The probability that the system occupies an area-$(dq \: dp)$ region centered on $(q, p)$ at time $t$ is $\rho(q, p, t) \: dq \: dp$, wherein $\rho(q, p, t)$ denotes the phase-space density. $\tilde{\rho}(q, p, t)$ denotes the phase-space density after an amount $\tilde{t} = 2\tau-t$ of time has passed during the reverse protocol.